Pixel-Open/sulu-blockbundle/readme.md

 # Sulu block bundle

-Un bundle qui permet de gérer les blocs de contenu pour le CMS SULU.
+A bundle that allows to manage content block for the SUL CMS.

-C'est un fork du projet https://github.com/Harborn-digital/sulu-block-bundle
+It is a fork from the https://github.com/Harborn-digital/sulu-block-bundle project.

 ## 1. Installation
 ### Composer